 After turning around the second last island to the lighthouse I was catching waves and it suddenly became fun again.
 I passed one of the Achilles doubles (Achilles is an organization for disabled paddlers) and I tried to say some encouraging words to them.
 I think the guy in front is blind – I’d seen him walking around on the beach before the race with a white cane.
 I thought about making some joke about him being in a chair with somebody blowing a fan and spritzing him with water, but I didn’t know how it would be received.
 As I got to the actual lighthouse, I was trying to plot a course between the lighthouse and a rower who was kind of zig-zagging around so I didn’t say much to the second Achilles double I passed.

-Right after the lighthouse, this gigantic fishing boat cut between me and a woman paddler I was chasing (looking at the video and the results, and it might be Fiona Cousins, but that would mean she lost 5 minutes on me between then and the finish).
+Right after the lighthouse, this gigantic fishing boat cut between me and a woman paddler I was chasing (I found a picture on Facebook where I could read her number, and it was Linda Aragon in the SS20 category).
 I had to brace a bit when the wake hit me and I swore out loud – somebody behind me, either the Achilles double or the rower apologized, but I wasn’t swearing at them, I was swearing at my inability to handle a boat wake at that point.
 The wake make me brace, and when I got into the middle of their wake I hit heavily aerated water that you couldn’t really paddle hard in, but I sprinted over to the other side and caught a ride on it, enough to catch the woman and pass her.
 I was putting in a full-on effort – Cliff was up there, but I didn’t think I could catch him.
 I went a little too close to the last island and it got slow in between waves because it was so shallow.
 But I still had enough energy to sprint, but I never quite caught Cliff.

 There was one of the official boats at the last turn buoy and it looked almost like the finish was there.
 It didn’t fool me, but Mike got briefly confused.
 I was already fading from my sprint, but I keep going with whatever I had left.